tytysam/seir_bookmarkd/exercise.md

   - As a user, I can update a bookmark in case I made a typo or the URL changed

 #### Additional Requirements
 - Your app must have styling!
 If you're maxing out on your 4 hours per night, spend 10 minutes adding some basic styling just so we know you know how, and leave a note in your git issue.
-If you're not maxing out on your 4 hours per night, you app should have portfolio quality styling or basic styling and H4M attempts.
+If you're not maxing out on your 4 hours per night, your app should have portfolio quality styling or basic styling and H4M attempts.

 :red_circle: **Remember to commit often!**
 Because your workflow & the way you decide to tackle finishing this app is up to you, it's also up to you what you commit!
 Commit often and write helpful commit messages.